mdeely/portfolio-site-v2/README.md

 - Javascript
     - Generate image index based on iteration not position in db
     - Change scroll position to active photo
-    - Figure out how to use a database??
     - Preload image on hover but only after hovering over them for a certain period of time

 - Other
     - FB Like / Share Button
-    - SEO enhacments
-    - Update images
+        - Update facebook button URL on showPhoto
-    - GA
-    - Add favicon
+        - Generate new like button on showPhoto?
+        - Hide Like in menu?
+            - Bring up lil menu with likes and photo title when menu is activated
     - Handle bad urls

 - Photos